 Practice Regularly

 The key to mastering any mathematical concept is consistent practice.
 Start with simple exercises involving powers of ten and gradually work your way up to more complex problems.
-For example, practice converting numbers between standard notation and scientific notation, performing calculations with numbers expressed in scientific notation, and solving equations involving exponents.
+Here's one way to look at it: practice converting numbers between standard notation and scientific notation, performing calculations with numbers expressed in scientific notation, and solving equations involving exponents.

 Example: Convert 0.0000456 to scientific notation.